cogment/cogment-doc/docs/reference/python.md

 `timestamp`: _int_ - Unix style Epoch timestamp of the start of the step/tick (in nanoseconds since 00:00:00 UTC Jan 1, 1970).

-`actors_data`: _dict(str:DatastoreActorData instance)_ - Dictionary of all actors data included in the sample, indexed by actor name.
+`actors_data`: _dict{str:DatastoreActorData instance}_ - Dictionary of all actors data included in the sample, indexed by actor name.

 ## class DatastoreActorData